Characterization of Excess Risk for Locally Strongly Convex Population Risk: Introduction

+After controlling the generalization error, the excess risk is directly implied by characterizing the optimization error.
+By the proved local strong convexity of empirical risk and the convergence results of proper algorithms, the optimization error can be controlled as in \citep{bubeck2014convex,ghadimi2013stochastic,shamir2013stochastic,ge2015escaping,jin2017escape}.

+Concretely, we establish an upper bound of order $\tilde{\cO}(1/n)$ ($\tilde{\cO}(\cdot)$ defined in Section \ref{sec:preliminaries}) for the expected excess risk of iterates obtained by any proper algorithm under convex problems.
+Here $n$ is the number of training samples.
+For non-convex problems with $d$ parameters of model, we establish an upper bound of order $\tilde{\cO}(1 / \sqrt{n} + \exp(-n(c_{1} - d/n))$ where $c_{1}$ is a constant independent of $n$ and $d$.
+Noticeably, the exponential term in the bound can be ignored when $d / n \leq c_{1}$, then our bound becomes $\tilde{\cO}(1/\sqrt{n})$.
+The bound can be applied to high-dimensional problems such that $d$ is in the same order of $n$.
+The result significantly improves the classical one of order $\cO(\sqrt{d/n})$ \citep{shalev2009stochastic}, which has polynomial dependence on $d$.
+Moreover, our bound of order $\tilde{\cO}(1/ \sqrt{n})$ can be improved to $\tilde{\cO}(1 / n)$ if the empirical risk has no spurious local minima with high probability, which can be satisfied for many important non-convex problems \citep{gonen2017fast,ge2016matrix,allen2019convergence}.

-Our bounds indicate that the standard upper bound of the expected excess risk in the order of $\cO(\sqrt{1/n})$ \citep{hardt2016train} and $\cO(\sqrt{d/n})$ \citep{shalev2009stochastic} for convex and non-convex loss functions both can be significantly improved under the mild conditions we assumed in the following sections.
-They also underscore that for both convex and non-convex loss functions satisfying our regularity conditions, the model trained by a proper algorithm can generalize well on unseen data even when $d$ is large.
+Our upper bounds to the excess risk underscore that, for both convex and non-convex problems satisfying our regularity conditions, the model trained by an algorithm can generalize on test data even when $d$ is large.
+Our improvements over existing classical results are summarized as follows.

-This paper is organized as follows: Section \ref{sec:preliminaries} is the preliminary.
-Section \ref{sec:testing error of convex function} and \ref{sec:analysis of non-convex function} discuss the expected excess risk under convex and non-convex loss functions respectively.
-Section \ref{sec:related work} summarizes the related works.
-The proofs of the theorems and empirical verifications are delegated to Appendix.
+\textbf{\textbullet} For convex problems, our bound improves the standard upper bound of the expected excess risk in the order of $\cO(\sqrt{1/n})$ \citep{hardt2016train} to $\tilde{\cO}(1/n)$, under an extra locally strongly convex assumption.

+\textbf{\textbullet} For non-convex problems, we relax the dimensional-dependence in the standard excess risk bound of order $\cO(\sqrt{d/n})$ \citep{shalev2009stochastic}, under local strong convexity assumption.

+\textbf{\textbullet} In contrast to the existing algorithmic stability based works \citep{hardt2016train,yuan2019stagewise,charles2018stability}, our results can be applied to any algorithms that approximate local minima without restrictions on the implementation of algorithms, learning rate, and the number of iterations.